k7f/ascesis/README.md

 ### Choice

-Like a fork, a choice structure may be defined with a single fat rule,
+Like a fork, a choice structure may be defined with a single fat arrow rule,

 ```rust
 ces Main { a => b + c } // equivalently, b <= a => c
 ```

-Node identifiers occuring in a structural rule need not be unique.
+Node identifiers occuring in an arrow rule need not be unique.
 Next is a valid definition of a three-way choice,

 ```rust
 ces Main { b <= a => c <= a => d } // equivalent to a => b + c + d